junxit/us-congress-bills-112/metadata.md

 - 2012-03-26 — Introduced in House
 - 2012-03-26 — Introduced in House
 - 2012-03-26 — Referred to the House Committee on Oversight and Government Reform.
+- 2012-04-18 — Committee Consideration and Mark-up Session Held.
+- 2012-04-18 — Ordered to be Reported (Amended).
+- 2012-04-26 — Considered under suspension of the rules. (consideration: CR H2187-2189)
+- 2012-04-26 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4257.
+- 2012-04-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-04-26 — Mr. Issa moved to suspend the rules and pass the bill, as amended.
+- 2012-04-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H2187-2189)
+- 2012-04-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H2187-2189)
+- 2012-04-26 — Placed on the Union Calendar, Calendar No. 318.
+- 2012-04-26 — Reported (Amended) by the Committee on Oversight and Government Reform.
+H. Rept.
+112-455.
+- 2012-04-26 — Reported (Amended) by the Committee on Oversight and Government Reform.
+H. Rept.
+112-455.